 Data protection is of particular importance for the management of SSB-Electronic GmbH.
-A use of the internet pages of SSB-Electronic GmbH is basically possible without any indication of personal data.
+A use of the internet pages of SSB-Electronic GmbH is possible without any indication of personal data.
 While you visit our pages we do not record your usage behavior, nor do we collect any location data or other personal or IP-related data.

 SSB-Electronic GmbH, as the controller, has implemented numerous technical and organizational measures to ensure the most complete protection possible for personal data processed via this website.
-Nevertheless, Internet-based data transmissions can generally have security holes, so that absolute protection can not be guaranteed.
+Nevertheless, internet-based data transmissions can generally have security holes, so that absolute protection cannot be guaranteed.
 For this reason, every person concerned is free to submit personal data to us in alternative ways, for example by telephone.

 The data protection declaration of SSB-Electronic GmbH is based on the terms used by the European Union.
 Our data protection declaration should be easy to read and understand for the public as well as for our customers and business partners.
 To ensure this, we would like to explain in advance the terminology used.

 Among other things, we use the following terms in this data protection declaration:

 a) personal data

 Personal data is any information relating to an identified or identifiable natural person (hereinafter the "affected person").
 A natural person is considered to be identifiable who, directly or indirectly, in particular by association with an identifier such as a name, an identification number, location data, an online identifier or one or more special features, expresses the physical, physiological, genetic, mental, economic, cultural or social identity of this natural person can be identified.

 Affected person is any identified or identifiable natural person whose personal data is processed by the controller.